erikeldridge/app-quality-cookbook/service/create.md

     @Path("feature_switch_config")
     ...

-Use IntelliJ's refactoring tools to rename the request handler and test classes to FeatureSwitchConfig and FeatureSwitchConfigTest, respectively.
-Rename the request handler function from _getIt_ to _get_.
+Use IntelliJ's refactoring tools to rename the request handler and test classes to `ConfigResource` and `ConfigResourceTest`, respectively.
+Rename the request handler function from `getIt` to `get`.

 Your diff will look like this: